tarsil/django-tenants-url/docs/index.md

 ### X_REQUEST_ID

 By default `django-tenants-url` has the header name `HTTP_X_REQUEST_ID` that will be lookup from the middleware when sent via HTTP.
-This name can be changed to whatever suits yours needs.
+This name can be overriten by the special setting `DTU_HEADER_NAME`.

 ## Example